Wouter-VDP/nuecc_python/README.md

 ```
 beam_on_slimmed.pckl
 beam_off_slimmed.pckl
-beam_sideband_slimmed.pckl
 nu_new_slimmed.pckl
 dirt_slimmed.pckl
 ```
-And, optionally if you process fake dataset or sideband samples:
+If you intend to retrain the boosted decision trees in the selection ([see later](#bdttraining)), you should also have a file called `training_new_slimmed.pckl`.
+And, optionally, if you process fake dataset or sideband samples:
 ```
+beam_sideband_slimmed.pckl
 set1_slimmed.pckl
 set2_slimmed.pckl
 set3_slimmed.pckl